leocarmo/circuit-breaker-php/README.md

 For more information about this pattern see [this](https://martinfowler.com/bliki/CircuitBreaker.html).

-> This implementation has only with redis adapter yet
+> This implementation has only redis adapter yet

 ## Starting with composer
 `composer require leocarmo/circuit-breaker-php`